Why does my vagina smell?

 • Don’t douche: Please, please, please don’t douche.
 Not only can this be a little invasive, but it can also really upset your vaginal flora, which can cause all sorts of problems you don’t want or need.
 You may think that douching gets rid of bad bacteria, but it also strips your vagina of the good bacteria.

 • Don’t use scented period products: Remember when we said your vagina shouldn’t smell like flowers?
 There’s a good reason for that.
 Perfumed products can also mess with your vaginal flora and cause problems.
 Don’t feel pressured by your partner or friends.
-You might also want to try organic period products like &SISTERS Naked Tampons Mixed Pack, which are natural, sustainable and made with organic cotton.
+You might also want to try organic period products like &SISTERS Naked Tampons, which are natural, sustainable and made with organic cotton.

 Ready to keep your vagina in tip-top condition?
 Head over to our feminine care section to find great products that can be on your doorstep tomorrow.